Battle of Soindres: Background

-Capetian-Plantagenet rivalry transformed to a open military conflict in 1159.
+Capetian-Plantagenet rivalry transformed to an open military conflict in 1159.
 Since then, French Capetians and Plantagenets ruling England and parts of France clashed with their armies on the French soil disputing each other about their legitimacy of ruling.

 In 1180, Louis VII was succeeded by his son, Philip II Augustus on the throne of France.
 In 1186, Philip demanded that he be given the Duchy of Brittany and insisted that Henry order his son Richard the Lionheart to withdraw from Toulouse, where he had been sent with an army to apply new pressure on Count Raymond, Philip's uncle.
 Philip Augustus threatened to invade Normandy if this did not happen and reopened the question of the Vexin.
 In 1187, Richard's renewed campaign into Toulouse undermined the truce between Henry and Philip.
 Both kings mobilized large forces in anticipation of war.
 Hostility of both monarchs was also reflected in the Cutting of the elm diplomatic incident, when Philip ordered to cut down the elm tree near Gisors in Normandy, covering the traditional place of French-English diplomatic meetings.